dgilmore/ohm_calculator/README.md

 ### To run this project

 Fork this repo and change into the root directory.<br />
-Run `yarn install`
+Run `yarn install` to download all dependencies for the application<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Run `yarn start` and the development app will start on localhost.

+The project is also live at :

 ### `yarn test`